-Reporting/Documenting: Personally prepares or contributes to complex, technically authoritative reports on geologic and related studies, which may require development of new methods of field, remote sensing and/or laboratory investigation and that convey complex geologic, geomorphic, geochemical, biological, and/or hydrologic information.
+Reporting/Documenting: Personally prepares or contributes to complex, technically authoritative reports on geologic and related studies which typically require development or application of new methods of field, remote sensing and/or laboratory investigation and that convey complex geologic, geomorphic, geochemical, biological, and/or hydrologic information.
 Audiences for reports may be academic researchers, government entities, commercial concerns, cooperating entities, or other users of government data and reports.
-Reports may serve as the basis for decision-making by Bureau and DOI management officials, resource managers, other Federal Agencies, state, and local entities, and major industrial or commercial concerns.
-May develop or edit geologic maps for digital or print publication.
+Reports are frequently of intense interest to the scientific or resource management community and often serve as the basis for decision-making by Bureau and DOI management officials, resource managers, other Federal Agencies, state and local entities, and major industrial or commercial concerns.
+Some geologists at this level develop and/or edit highly complex geologic maps employing multiple data collection and interpretation techniques for digital or print publication.

 Communication of Findings: Communicates findings in a variety of formats and settings.
-Makes oral presentations of technical documentation at professional meetings, coordination meetings, design briefings, or other technical briefings, in some cases in support of enforcement activities as part of federal oversight of regulatory programs.
+Makes oral presentations in a full range of technical meetings, in some cases in support of enforcement activities as part of Federal oversight of regulatory programs.
+Presents findings and recommendations to program managers, senior Bureau or Department leadership, the news media or interested publics as a technical expert.
 Provides guidance and expert advice to management and other officials on technical, systems, or process related topics.
-May make presentations to senior management officials, in public forums, and under other circumstances where technical information must be presented in a way that is comprehensible to non-technical personnel.
-Topics communicated may be technical, environmental, safety and emergency management oriented, address permitting and compliance issues, or other purposes of interest to the Bureau, DOI, cooperating agencies, Federal contractors, or the general public and commercial concerns.
+Makes presentations to senior management officials, in public forums, and under other circumstances where technical information must be presented in a way that is comprehensible to non-technical personnel.
+Topics communicated may be technical, safety and emergency management oriented, address permitting and compliance issues, or other purposes of interest to the Bureau, DOI, cooperating agencies, Federal contractors, or the general public and commercial concerns.

 Proposal Writing/Project Design/Science Planning: Develops new and original science investigations related to geological sciences, including defining the hypotheses to be tested, methods to be used, and estimating the budget and schedule required to complete the investigation.
-Develops project guidelines, protocols, and procedures that are specific to the project; and may review for comment or propose draft Bureau directives, standards, and policies.
-Prepares, or oversees the preparation of, and reviews technical documentation such as technical memoranda and reports, study analyses and results, correspondence, publications, design criteria, calculations, operating procedures, evaluation and oversight reports, value studies reports, inspection and assessment reviews, impact assessments, permit applications, emergency action plans and exercises, construction plans and reports, quantity estimate worksheets, specifications, solicitation packages, required planning, design, and cost estimates such as Independent Government Cost Estimates (IGCE) and contract correspondence including responses to submittals and Request for Information (RFI).
+Develops project guidelines, protocols, and procedures that are specific to the project.
+Participates in or serves as subject matter expert reviewer of Bureau directives, standards, and policies.
+Evaluates, edits and reviews technical documentation such as technical memoranda and reports, study analyses and results, correspondence, publications, design criteria, calculations, operating procedures, evaluation and oversight reports, value studies reports, inspection and assessment reviews, impact assessments, permit applications, emergency action plans and exercises, construction plans and reports, quantity estimate worksheets, specifications, solicitation packages, required planning, design, and cost estimates such as Independent Government Cost Estimates (IGCE) and contract correspondence including responses to submittals and Request for Information (RFI).
 Makes oral presentations of technical documentation at coordination meetings and other technical briefings, in some cases in support of enforcement activities as part of Federal oversight of regulatory programs.
-Serves an advisor to management on planning of future projects in accordance with DOI priorities and bureau resources and priorities.
+Serves as a senior advisor to management officials in the bureau and/or Department on planning of future projects in accordance with DOI priorities and bureau resources and priorities.

-Mentoring and Development: Provides technical reviews, peer reviews, and checking of project designs, technical documents, specifications, and contract correspondence, ensuring documents are accurate and scientific quality assurance processes were followed.
-Provides technical mentorship, guidance, training, and advice to scientists, engineers, and technicians and other internal and external stakeholders.
-May sign documentation for technical approval in accordance with Bureau and Department policies, directives, and standards.
+Mentoring and Development: Provides technical and peer review of work of scientists and/or engineers across the assigned organizations, reviews and/or serves as signatory authority on project designs, technical documents, specifications, and contract correspondence; ensuring documents are accurate and scientific quality assurance processes were followed.
+Provides technical mentorship, guidance, training, and advice to scientists and technicians and other internal and external stakeholders.
+Often serves as technical approval authority in accordance with Bureau and Department policies, directives, and standards.